Mar 28, 2021, 2:00 am

 Sunday, March 28, 2021, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Mar 28, 2021 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Mar 28, 2021 than the day before.
+There was more light in the evening and less light in the morning.

 Also called Spring Forward, Summer Time, and Daylight Savings Time.